Naira0/flag-parser/readme.md

     {
         // the prefix used for all flag names std::string_view flag_prefix = "-";
+        // the characters that will be used to separate the flag name and value std::string_view separator = "=";
         // when set to true the parse function will fail when an incorrect flag is used bool strict_flags = true;
     };